 Online students learn from the same faculty as their peers on-campus.
 Dornsife faculty in the department of Epidemiology and Biostatistics conduct pioneering research in many areas, including autism, cancer, environmental risk factors, health across life stages, infectious disease and prevention, mental health, global public health, and urban health.

-Benefits of obtaining an online MPH in Epidemiology include:
+Benefits of obtaining an online MPH in Epidemiology at Drexel include: